silviamaggi/smd-com/_posts/2023-07-06-a-week-in-london.md

   - london
   - uk
   - photography
-description: "Sensations, emotions, facts and lists from our recent holiday in London."
+description: "Feelings, facts and lists from our recent holiday in London."
-excerpt: "Sensations, emotions, facts and lists from our recent holiday in London."
+excerpt: "Feelings, facts and lists from our recent holiday in London."
 featuredimage: true
 featimage-alt: "The Queen’s House, The Old Royal Navy College and the Canary Wharf skyscrapers from the Royal Observatory viewpoint in Greenwich"
 featimage-class: 'u-featured'